-The project is an office building located in Songshan District, Taipei City, featuring 19 floors above ground and 7 underground levels.
+The project is an office building located in Songshan District, Taipei City, featuring four 19 levels towers and 7 underground levels.
 It is constructed with a steel superstructure and reinforced concrete for the basement levels.
 This is a reconstruction project; the original building was a shopping center called "Core Pacific City."
 Due to the client's business strategy adjustment, the original shopping center was demolished, and four new office towers are being erected.

 |